Jean Haudry: Thought, word, action

 In Haudry's 2009 essay entitled The Triad: thought, word, action, in the Indo-European tradition, he stated that the formula "thought, word, action" had a wide distribution in all of the ancient literatures of Indo-European languages in antiquity.

 According to Haudry, there is a connection between the triad of "thought, word, action" and fire or light.
 He said that the presence of "divine fires" is in several Indo-European mythologies, such as the figure of Loki in Norse mythology.

 For Alberto De Antoni, this study, which is "very scholarly and elaborate from a linguistic point of view, with an extensive bibliography and a critical apparatus", allows Haudry, thanks to the multiplicity of sources within the Indo-European world and due to Haudry's "excellent linguistic expertise" to reconstitute the verbs and nouns of the triadic formula.

 Arctic hypothesis

 Haudry supported the Arctic hypothesis of the origin of Indo-Europeans.
-However, he believed that the Kurgan culture was probably the center of diffusion.
+However, he believed that the Kurgan culture was probably home to a later stage of the language, and its center of diffusion of Indo-European languages.

+Martin L. West has argued that locating the Indo-Europeans in the Arctic, an idea first proposed by Bal Gangadhar Tilak in 1903 and based on mythological and calendrical interpretations, is untenable, as habitation at such latitudes is incompatible with the pastoral and agricultural way of life presupposed by common Indo-European vocabulary, and disregards standard arguments from flora and fauna.
+Haudry's position was also criticised by Bernard Sergent, who argued that his Arctic hypothesis reflects a modern ideological myth rooted in far-right intellectual circles rather than a historically grounded reconstruction.